Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 How Does Student Loan Interest Work?

-Student loan interest is a fee that lenders charge to student loan borrowers for access to loan funds.
+Student loan interest is a fee that lenders charge to borrowers for access to loan funds.
 The interest rate is expressed as a percentage of the loan balance, which is charged over one year.
 This is known as the annual percentage rate, or “APR.”

 Interest rates can be fixed — remaining the same over the life of the loan — or variable, which means the interest charged can go up or down, depending on the Federal Funds rate.